julianxhokaxhiu/gitbook-plugin-summary/README.md

 * If it seems like it's not rerendering, save again.
 Changes are taken into account on the second server restart.

+* `unexpected token function`: This is caused by the only async-await in the code.
+2 ways of fixing it.
+First, install Node 7.6+.
+Second, pull request it.
+It's only a 2-3 lines change :)

 ## License

 See [LICENSE](LICENSE)